 2004-Present.
 Jon and I parted ways in business and I found myself with not much to do other than teach NLP in Japan, which I had continued to do for six weeks every year since 1995, so I founded Healthy Times Newspaper.

 2005.
 I got too curious about the origins of Mormonism and ended up leaving the Mormon Church.
-I created a recovery website and free workbook to help others get on with their life after leaving.
+I created a recovery website and free workbook to help others get on with their life after leaving the Mormons.
 The existential funk is enormous.
-I still get requests daily for the workbook.
+I still get requests for the workbook.

 2006.
 Franchised Healthy Times Newspaper, which had gained some momentum.
 Expanded Healthy Times into 5 new territories, including Hong Kong.
 (NLP is great for sales).

-NLP, and the structural understanding it has given, has helped me navigate the changes and opportunities better than any other tool I have learned.
+NLP and the structural understanding it provided has helped me navigate the changes and opportunities better than any other tool I have learned.
 No hype.
 My life has been difficult like most lives are and I have had varying degrees of success and failure in each of my endeavors.
 On the whole, however, knowing NLP has allowed me to relate well and productively with a broad range of people and learn skills from a wide range of fields.
-This is all the difference.
+This has made all the difference.